ChrstphrHll/npc_gen/students/Adrjia Lysanthir.md

 # Adrjia Lysanthir
 ---
 ### Description
-- Triton Ranger from Whyndiem
+- Triton Ranger from Glasscliff Garisons
 - 1st year Assault student in Treskal
-- shoulder length curly brunette hair that's messy, Pale Blue eyes, and Aqua skin
+- shoulder length curly auburn hair that's plain, Pale Blue eyes, and Aqua skin
 - Is Invisible and Circumspect, and has Compassion as their ideal

 ### Organizations